 Other Loaf Cakes to Try

 Loaf cakes are a real treat during the week.
 They come together quickly.
-You can dress them up to make them fancy if need be for a dinner party or family dinner.
-If lemon cake isn't your favourite, you can try this chocolate loaf cake, topped with vanilla bean ice cream.
-Or, during the fall, make this pumpkin bread with cranberries!
+You can dress them up to make them fancy for a dinner party or family dinner.
+If lemon cake isn't your favourite, try this chocolate loaf cake or a classic chocolate and vanilla marble cake, topped with vanilla bean ice cream.
+Or, during the fall, make this delicious pumpkin bread with cranberries!

 If you tried this recipe for lemon loaf cake (or any other recipe on my website), please leave a ⭐ star rating and let me know how it went in the comments below.
 I love hearing from you!